ahmotek/QScore/README.md

 ### Issues

 ### Not delivered
-Couldn't understand what 'Daily Discount' percentage was about.
+'Daily Discount' percentage base is not clear.
+From the UX perspective, users may have trouble understanding it.

-### Provided UI Defects for QA
+### Provided UI - Defects for QA
 1. Heading Mobile content is different than Heading Desktop - used Heading Desktop and adapted font size to fit;

 2. 'Online-Only' font-family is different between desktop and mobile (Myriad Pro on Desktop) - applied mobile version font-family (Quicksand)

-3. On the PSB, distances between elements (mainly vertical margins) doen't follow a mathematical logic.
+3. On the PSB file, distances between elements (mainly vertical margins) doen't follow a mathematical logic.
 It was sligtly aligned on the CSS side.

 ### Notes:
 1. Should use @import from google fonts but is creates FAUX while working.
-Fonts are locally loaded.
+Fonts are being loaded locally.
 ```
 <style>
 @import url('https://fonts.googleapis.com/css2?family=Quicksand:wght@400;500;700&family=Raleway:wght@300;400;700;900&display=swap');
 </style>
 ```
-2. Images from html are not being cloned to dist folder as well as the json file... :( (related to webpack configuration)
+2. Images from html are not being cloned to dist folder as well as the json file... :( (related to webpack misconfiguration)

-3. Instead of inserting all slide dynamic data via innerHTML, it should be added on exact node element.

-4. Max resolution tested = 1440px.
-Top-left image will probably require more responsive definitions on CSS for bigger screens.
+3. Max resolution tested = 1440px.
+Top-left image will probably require more responsive definitions on CSS, for bigger screens.

-5. *Nice to have:* When selecting the desired product on destop, the existent image could be replaced by the choosen option.
+#### Consider future iteration:
+1. Instead of inserting all dynamic data once via 'innerHTML', should include each value separately into its Node.

 ### Time spent:
-Around 4 1/2 days in between:
+Around 4 1/2 days including:
-Setup and refine webpack, node and npm configurations; Define basic variables to meet requirements;
+1. Setup and refine webpack, node and npm configurations;
-HTML markup & CSS - 75% done for the CSS work;
+2. Define basic CSS variables to meet layout requirements;
+3. Javascript functionality;
+4. Testing;
-Cleanup files and review code.
+5. Cleanup files and review code.

+### Future iteration:
+1. Improve slide arrows functionality selection between Mobile and Desktop.